Glo Dollar and the benefits of stablecoins for charity

 Jeff: Are Glo Twitter account is just @glodollar.
 And then for LinkedIn, you can just search Glo, and the actual domain is linkedIn.com/companyglodollar, and it's easy to search it as well.
 We’re pretty active on Twitter, and making sure people stay updated.

-We’ll be trying to get launch officially in the first quarter of 2023, and I want to just emphasize to, if you're a developer, somebody who's building in the space, the way this gets a lot of adoption is if you denominate your DeFi products and protocols, and if you use stablecoins, you denominated in Glo, and that kind of gets people using this in the ecosystem, so we'd appreciate that, and reach out if you want to talk because we really want to be a strong trusted partner throughout the entire ecosystem.
+We’ll be trying to get launch officially in the first quarter of 2023, and I want to just emphasize to, if you're a software engineer, somebody who's building in the space, the way this gets a lot of adoption is if you denominate your DeFi products and protocols, and if you use stablecoins, you denominated in Glo, and that kind of gets people using this in the ecosystem, so we'd appreciate that, and reach out if you want to talk because we really want to be a strong trusted partner throughout the entire ecosystem.

 Michael: Awesome.
 Seth, Jeff, I cannot thank you all enough for joining me on today's podcast.
 I can't wait to get this podcast out there, and hopefully if anyone in the audience is listening today, and you want to support Glo, go give them a follow on Twitter go give them a follow on LinkedIn, and also go gloin, go join.
 Sorry, I mixed the Glo and join words together, but go join Glo.